Cassius Marsh, 49ers DE: ‘There’s Nothing Fun About’ Playing For New England Patriots

 For most NFL players, it might seem like the equivalent of a dream job to play for a perennial Super Bowl contender like the New England Patriots.
-But if you ask San Francisco 49ers defensive end Cassius Marsh, who spent some time in the 2017 season playing for the Patriots, there wasn’t much fun to be had as a member of this century’s most successful NFL franchise, may it be in terms of playing one’s preferred position or in terms of the general environment and team culture.
+But if you ask San Francisco 49ers defensive end Cassius Marsh, who spent some time in the 2017 season playing for the Patriots, there wasn’t much fun to be had as a member of this century’s most successful NFL franchise, may it be in terms of playing one’s preferred position, or in terms of the general environment and team culture.

-A fourth-round pick in the 2014 NFL Draft, Marsh spent his first three NFL seasons with the Seattle Seahawks before getting traded to the New England Patriots.
+A fourth-round pick in the 2014 NFL Draft, Marsh spent his first three NFL seasons with the Seattle Seahawks, before getting traded to the New England Patriots.
 He was waived after just two months with the team, then picked up by the San Francisco 49ers, where he spent the rest of the 2017 season, coming off the bench in all of the six games he played.
 Looking back on his time with the Patriots, Marsh told the San Francisco Chronicle that he felt uncomfortable as a coverage linebacker in New England, given his reputation as a speed rusher.

-Although it was one thing for Cassius Marsh to do things he had never done in his NFL career, such as covering running backs and receivers and “almost never” trying to rush the quarterback, he alleged that the Patriots’ team culture does not allow players to have any fun.
+Although it was one thing for Cassius Marsh to do things he had never done in is NFL career, such as covering running backs and receivers and “almost never” trying to rush the quarterback, he alleged that the Patriots’ team culture does not allow players to have any fun.

 “There’s nothing fun about it.
 There’s nothing happy about it.
 I didn’t enjoy any of my time there, you know what I’m saying?
 It made me for the first time in my life think about not playing football because I hated it that much.”